From Hey Joe to Izabella

 Released December 1966 (Polydor)

 Jimi had played "Hey Joe" even when he was unknown in Greenwich Village New York as Jimmy James.
-The Billy Roberts song was already quite well known in the States, having been already covered by Love, The Byrds and the lesser known Leaves.
-Jimi's reading is built on a version by folk artist Tim Rose.
+The Billy Roberts penned song was already quite well known in the States, having been already covered by Love, The Byrds and the lesser known Leaves.
+Jimi's reading is built on a version by folk artist Tim Rose (which had been released as a single in May 1966).
 In fact the backing vocal treatment is exactly like on Rose's version*.

 Jimi's version has become the definitive version of course.
 The opening six notes seize one's attention right away and his half spoken determined vocals add to the songs power.
 The brief guitar solo was enough to show that Jimi was the one to reckon with from here on.
 When playing live he would sometimes throw in a brief reference to The Beatles "I Feel Fine".